-After a brief review of the related theoretical literature (Section 2), we present our model of the labor market in Section 3 and derive our main findings.
-In Section 4, we present additional empirical predictions and model extensions.
-Section 5 concludes.
-All proofs are in the Appendix.
+In Section 2, we present our model of the labor market and derive our main findings.
+In Section 3, we present additional empirical predictions after solving a parameterized version of the model.
+Section 4 introduces outside investors.
+Section 5 endogenizes the number of firms by allowing for entry.
+We offer a brief review of the related theoretical literature in Section 6.
+Section 7 concludes.
+All proofs not in the text are in the Appendix.
+The Internet Appendix presents several extensions and generalizations.